 Instructions

 - In a large bowl, whisk together the warm water, sourdough starter, and molasses until dissolved.
 Add the flour, salt, and all spices except cinnamon, kneading until no dry flour remains.
-Cover and let the dough rest for 20 minutes.1 ¼ cups (300 grams) warm water, ½ cup (100 grams) active sourdough starter, ⅓ cup (110 grams) unsulphered molasses, 4 cups (480 grams) bread flour, 3 ½ teaspoons (10 grams) Diamond Crystal Kosher Salt, 1 tablespoon ground ginger, ½ teaspoon allspice, ½ teaspoon cloves, ¼ teaspoon nutmeg
+Cover and let the dough rest for 20 minutes.1 ยผ cups (300 grams) warm water, ยฝ cup (100 grams) active sourdough starter, โ cup (110 grams) unsulphered molasses, 4 cups (480 grams) bread flour, 3 ยฝ teaspoons (10 grams) Diamond Crystal Kosher Salt, 1 tablespoon ground ginger, ยฝ teaspoon allspice, ยฝ teaspoon cloves, ยผ teaspoon nutmeg

 - Turn the dough onto a floured surface and gently stretch into a rectangle.
 Sprinkle the cinnamon evenly over the surface.
 Fold the long sides toward the center, then fold the short sides in (like folding a letter).
 Flip seam-side down and shape into a round or oval loaf.
 Note: this dough is shaped just once to help keep the cinnamon contained inside.1 tablespoon ground cinnamon

-- Turn the dough onto parchment or a bread sling.
-Score the top as desired.
-Place 2 ice cubes in the Dutch oven for steam, then carefully transfer the dough inside using the sling or parchment.
-Cover with the lid and bake 45 minutes.
-Remove the lid and bake an additional 5–10 minutes for a deeper crust color.2 ice cubes
+- Turn the dough out onto a double sheet of parchment or a bread sling (or both) to prevent the bottom from burning (molasses caramelizes quickly).
+You can also place a baking sheet on the rack below the Dutch oven to buffer the heat.
+Score the dough as desired, place 2 ice cubes in the Dutch oven for steam, and carefully transfer the dough inside using the sling or parchment.
+Cover with the lid and bake 45 minutes, then remove the lid and bake an additional 5โ10 minutes for a deeper crust color.2 ice cubes

 Notes